-Property Description RD Daylight Savings Start Day specifies the day on which daylight saving time begins 0 = None 1 = First Sunday 2 = First Friday 3 = Second Saturday 4 = Third Sunday 5 = Third Saturday 6 = Last Sunday 7 = Last Thursday 8 = Last Friday Daylight Savings Start Month specifies the month in which daylight savings time begins RM 0 = None 1 = January 2 = February 3 = March, 4 = April 5 = May 6 = June 7 = July 8 = August 9 = September 10 = October 11 = November 12 = December ND Daylight Saving End Day specifies the day on which daylight savings time ends 0 = None 1 = First Sunday 2 = First Friday 3 = Second Saturday 4 = Third Sunday 5 = Third Saturday 6 = Last Sunday 7 = Last Thursday 8 = Last Friday Daylight Saving End Month specifies the month in which daylight savings tim ends NM 0 = None 1 = January 2 = February 3 = March, 4 = April 5 = May 6 = June 7 = July 8 = August 9 = September 10 = October 11 = November 12 = December ST Daylight Saving Start Time specifies the time at which daylight savings time begins.
+Property Description IA Intrinsic Alarming determines what alarm messages are generated and how they are routed.
+0=None 1=Track Alarms 2=Broadcast 3=Unconfirmed to Device 4=Confirmed to Device ID Unit Number (ID) specifies the controller's identification number.
+The value of ID defaults to the last four digits of the unit's serial number.
+ND Daylight Saving End Day specifies the day on which daylight savings time ends 0 = None 1 = First Sunday 2 = First Friday 3 = Second Saturday 4 = Third Sunday 5 = Third Saturday 6 = Last Sunday 7 = Last Thursday 8 = Last Friday NM Daylight Saving End Month specifies the month in which daylight savings tim ends 0 = None 1 = January 2 = February 3 = March, 4 = April 5 = May 6 = June 7 = July 8 = August 9 = September 10 = October 11 = November 12 = December os Kernel Version indicates the version number of the kernel.
+PD Power-Up Delay time delay (in seconds) that must elapse after the controller is reset before it begins control and alarming functions.
+0=No delay 1-255=# of seconds PF Priority for Fault Alarms specifies where in the priority array to-fault alarms will be listed.
+PI Process ID for Alarms specifies the ID for processed alarms for Intrinsic Alarming features.
+PN Priority for Normal Alarms specifies where in the priority array to-normal alarms will be listed.

+Property Description РО Priority for Off-normal Alarms specifies where in the priority array to-offnormal alarms will be listed.
+PS Power-up state schedule state that the controller will operate in when it is first powered up or after power is restored following a power failure.
+0=unoccupied 1=warmup 2=occupied 3=night setback RD Daylight Savings Start Day specifies the day on which daylight saving time begins 0 = None 1 = First Sunday 2 = First Friday 3 = Second Saturday 4 = Third Sunday 5 = Third Saturday 6 = Last Sunday 7 = Last Thursday 8 = Last Friday RM Daylight Savings Start Month specifies the month in which daylight savings time begins 0 = None 1 = January 2 = February 3 = March, 4 = April 5 = May 6 = June 7 = July 8 = August 9 = September 10 = October 11 = November 12 = December RS Reset the Controller? used to reset the controller.
+Setting RS to 1 resets the controller.
+0=No 1=Yes SN Serial Number the factory-set serial number.
+SR Flash Release Code the release code of the firmware currently flashed on the controller, used primarily for technical support purposes.
+ST Daylight Saving Start Time specifies the time at which daylight savings time begins.
+TF Time to Remain in Fire Mode The time (in minutes) that the controller will remain in fire mode.